ebanner/advent-of-code-leaderboard/README.md

 # advent-of-code-leaderboard

-Slackbot which outputs a Daily Collaborative Leaderboard and alerts when someone gets a Star ⭐️
+Slackbot which posts a daily real-time collaborative AoC leaderboard and message notifications when someone gets a Star ⭐️

 ## Collaborative Leaderboard